What Is a Bachelor of Arts?

-The Bachelor of Arts (BA or AB) degree is a four-year undergraduate college degree program that focuses on the liberal arts, science, or a combination of the two.
-Coursework may include social sciences, humanities, music, or fine arts.
-A traditional Bachelor of Arts (BA or AB) degree takes about three to four years to complete depending on the major, school, and country where the degree is earned.
-Several schools now offer accelerated programs that enable students to earn a BA or AB in less time than a traditional bachelor’s degree.
+The Bachelor of Arts Degree, or BA or AB degree, is a 4-year undergraduate college degree program that focuses on the liberal arts, science, or a combination of the two.
+Coursework may include social, life, or earth sciences, humanities, music, languages, or fine arts.
+A traditional Bachelor of Arts degree takes about 3-4 years to complete depending on the major, school, and country where the degree is earned.
+Several U.S. schools now offer accelerated programs that enable students to earn a BA degree in less time than a traditional bachelor’s degree.

 What is the Difference Between a BA and BS Degree?

 The Bachelor of Arts (BA), traditionally focuses on liberal arts and social sciences disciplines like English language, communications, art, humanities, art and theater, and music, whereas the BS Degree focuses on science-related subjects like biology, mathematics, economics, engineering, and information and computer science.